jasongrimes/fretboardfoundation/_chapters/030-scales/035-practicing-scales.md

 which sound good to our ear and which carefully exclude sloppiness and mistakes.
 It's like carving a rut into the dirt to direct the future flow of rain water to irrigate the crops.

-## Focus on intervals, not shapes
+## Focus on intervals, not scale shapes

-Don't focus on the shapes of the notes on the fretboard.
+Don't make any effort to memorize the shapes of scales on the fretboard.

-Focus on the intervals of the scale degrees and assembling it in place.
+Focus on the *intervals between the notes* instead.
-This involves learning the intervals on the fretboard, rather than scale shapes.

-There are fewer interval shapes than scale shapes, so it is faster to learn that way.
-Meanwhile,
+How they sound, where to find them, what they mean.

-fingers learn the shapes on their own, linked to the sounds and feelings of the intervals.
+Gradually it will become apparent that our fingers have learned the scale shapes on their own, wired into the sounds and feelings of the intervals.

-Practice the scale, one form at a time: focus on intervals, not shapes.
-Play slowly ascending and descending to learn the intervals.
-Switch direction at any point to make melody fragments, play small licks and melodies that occur and repeat those that sound good.
-Play patterns and arpeggios.

-One scale at a time,
-one form at a time.
-Don’t rush.
-It’s a better investment of time to master just one (or a small handful of) forms, positions, and keys.

-We should move on to the next form or scale when we get bored with the current one.
-Don’t be bored: one of the cardinal rules of practice.
+It's efficient to learn something without effort in this way.
+But more importantly,
+this approach makes it possible to direct the fingers by thinking of a sound or an interval and have the fingers place themselves automatically, much as we can write a word on paper without thinking of the specific squiggles of our fingers.
+This ability is useful for playing by ear and improvising.

+Practicing in this way strengthens neural pathways in the brain, which can then be reused automatically at performance time.
+It's like digging an irrigation ditch so that when the rain falls it is routed to water our plants.
+Or like clearing a pathway in a forest that will later be run downhill in the dark.

+## Boredom as indicator

+Move on when a thing becomes boring, but not before.

 ## Ascending and descending, slowly